rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 This simple and subjective sense of value is all that money is and ever will be.
-It can be thought of as a technology, such that good money will be more efficient than bad money.
+It is best understood as a technology, such that good money will be more efficient than bad money.
 It can be strong money with